matta-research-group/SwiftPol/paper/paper.md

 ---
-title: ‘SwiftPol: A Python package for building and parameterizing <i>in silico<i> polymer systems'
+title: ‘SwiftPol: A Python package for building and parameterizing *in silico* polymer systems'
 tags:
   - Python
   - polymer